HexagonCyber/soc-playbooks/docs/Sentinel/A user account compromised by a credential guessing or stuffing attack.md

 ### Single Line Description
 The alert indicates that a user account has been compromised through a credential guessing or stuffing attack, involving an IP address and accessing Microsoft Azure.

-#### Severity:
-High: Credential compromise poses a significant risk to sensitive data and services.

-#### Detection:
-Triggered by: Detection rule based on failed and successful login attempts indicative of credential guessing or stuffing.
+**Severity:**
+High: A compromised user account due to credential guessing or stuffing attack indicates a potential breach and unauthorized access.

+**Detection:**
+**Triggered by:** Security alert from Microsoft Sentinel.
-Alert name: "User Account Compromised by Credential Guessing or Stuffing Attack"
-Description: This alert is triggered when a user account shows signs of being compromised via credential guessing or stuffing, targeting a cloud application in Microsoft Azure.
+**Alert name:** "User Account Compromised by Credential Guessing or Stuffing Attack" **Description:** An alert triggered when a user account is compromised through credential guessing or stuffing, targeting a Microsoft Azure cloud application.

-#### Collection:
+**Collection:**
-Logs to be collected:
+**Logs to be collected:**
-- Authentication logs from Microsoft Azure.
+- Authentication logs from Azure AD.
-- Sign-in logs from Microsoft Sentinel.
+- Logs from Microsoft Sentinel.
-- Endpoint logs from Microsoft Defender for Endpoint.
+- Endpoint data from Microsoft Defender for Endpoint.
 - Email activity logs from Microsoft Defender for Office 365.
-- Network logs, firewall logs, and VPN logs for additional context.
-Artifacts:
+**Artifacts:**
-- Details of login attempts, including timestamps, IP addresses, and geolocation data.
+- Details of the impacted user account.
-- User activity logs.
+- Source IP address involved in the attack.
+- Specific logs related to the Azure application activity.
-- Device and session information.
+- Device information associated with the user account.

-#### Analysis:
+**Analysis:**
-Verify the Alert:
+**Verify the Alert:**
+- Cross-reference the alert details with raw log data from Azure AD and Sentinel.
-- Confirm the accuracy by reviewing the login attempt patterns and correlating with raw log data.
+- Confirm the source IP and user activity associated with the compromise.
-- Check for multiple failed attempts followed by successful logins from the same IP address.

-Investigate User Activity:
+**Investigate User Activity:**
-- Review recent activities of the affected user account for any unauthorized actions or anomalies.
+- Review recent activities of the compromised user account across all connected services.
-- Examine the sequence of logons and actions taken by the user post-login.

-Contextual Information:
-- Gather additional contextual information, such as usual login patterns of the user.
+- Identify any unusual or unauthorized actions performed post-compromise.
+**Contextual Information:**
-- Cross-reference the IP address with threat intelligence databases to identify known malicious sources.
+- Gather additional information about the source IP address from threat intelligence sources.

-#### Containment and Eradication:
-Immediate Containment:
+- Analyze the attack patterns to understand the scope and method used in the credential attack.

+**Containment and Eradication:**
+**Immediate Containment:**
-- Temporarily disable the user account to prevent further unauthorized access.
+- Disable the compromised user account to prevent further unauthorized access.
-- Enforce a password reset for the affected user account.
+- Force a password reset and revoke all active sessions and tokens.

-Eradication:
+**Eradication:**
-- Block the malicious IP address identified in the alert.
+- Block the malicious IP address across all relevant platforms.
-- Check and remove any detected malware or backdoors from compromised devices.
-- Revoke any suspicious sessions and tokens associated with the user account.
-- Update firewall and endpoint protection rules to prevent similar attacks.

-#### Recovery:
-Restore Access:
+- Scan the user's endpoint device with Defender for Endpoint to ensure no malware or unauthorized software is present.
+- Conduct a thorough review of Azure application configurations and permissions.

+**Recovery:**
+**Restore Access:**
 - Re-enable the user account after ensuring it is secure.
-- Require the user to set a strong, unique password.
+- Enforce the use of a strong, unique password.
-- Implement multi-factor authentication (MFA) for the affected user account and others if not already enabled.
+- Implement and/or verify multi-factor authentication (MFA) for the user.

-Monitor:
+**Monitor:**
-- Increase monitoring of the user account for further suspicious activities.
+- Increase monitoring of the user account for any further suspicious activities.
-- Regularly review login attempts and geolocation data for anomalies.
+- Set up additional alerting for any anomalies in user logins and activities.

-Review and Update:
+**Review and Update:**
-- Review and update security policies and incident response procedures based on the incident.
+- Review and update security policies and incident response procedures based on findings.
-- Enhance detection rules and preventive measures in Sentinel, Defender for Endpoint, and Defender for Office 365 to avoid similar incidents.
+- Enhance detection rules and preventive measures to avoid similar incidents in the future.

-#### Approvals:
-Incident Commander:
+**Approvals:**
+**Incident Commander:**
 - Oversees the incident response process and approves containment and eradication measures.

-IT Security Manager:
+**IT Security Manager:**
-- Approves recovery steps and ensures system and network security before restoring access.
+- Approves recovery steps and ensures the system and network are secure before restoring access.

-Compliance Officer:
+**Compliance Officer:**
 - Reviews the incident for compliance-related implications and approves the final incident report.